emu-russia/breaknes/IO/Readme.md

 Again the description is very abstract, it will crystallize into particular classes/methods as the work progresses.

+## Abstract Device

+DeviceID: 0x00000000

+Does not contain any IOState.

 ## Famicom Controller (Port1)

 ![famicom_controller1](/UserManual/imgstore/famicom_controller1.png)